TomPace101/nanopore_diffusion/notes.md

 So, in fact, we have two different types of data locators (both of which are used for input and output):
 - files, specified by relative paths, or file or stem names in a pre-defined folder (see issue above)
-- memory, specified by a sequence of dictionary keys or attributes In this scheme, "Load" means to take data from the request itself, or from a file, and copy it to a memory location.
+- memory, specified by a sequence of dictionary keys or attributes (maybe use dotted names) In this scheme, "Load" means to take data from the request itself, or from a file, and copy it to a memory location.
 In some cases it means more than that, though.